Variations and Fugue on a Theme by Mozart

 The Variations and Fugue on a Theme by Mozart, Op.
 132, is a set of variations for orchestra composed in 1914 by Max Reger; the composer conducted the premiere in Berlin on 5 February 1915.
 He later produced a version for two pianos, Op.
 132a, where the Variation 8 ("Moderato") is completely different.

 Description

 The theme is drawn from the first movement of Wolfgang Amadeus Mozart's Piano Sonata in A, K. 331, and is first presented by the oboe and two clarinets before being repeated by strings.
 Its second part appears again in the oboe and clarinet supported by high strings, and then is again repeated by the string section.
 Eight variations follow; then the fugue, in which the subject appears first in first violins before being answered after eight bars by the second violins.
-The piece concludes with a final, forceful statement of the theme by trumpets.
+The piece concludes with a final, forceful statement of the theme by trumpets and horns.

 Movements

 The work, which takes about 33 minutes to perform, consists of the following movements:

 It is scored for piccolo flute, two concert flutes, two oboes, two clarinets, two bassoons, four French horns, two trumpets, timpani, harp, string section.